Golf Matchup Betting: Why You Shouldn’t Bet Three-Way Lines With Tie as an Option

 This concept is outlined in more detail in the excellent book The Logic of Sports Betting, along with some other examples.

-All sets of odds are really just the implied probabilities of the event.
-A coin flip is 50-50 and adds up to 100%.
+All odds (in sports betting and otherwise) are really just the implied probabilities of all the possible outcomes added up.
+A coin flip is 50-50 and adds up to 100% because there are only two outcomes.

-In sports betting, implied probabilities always add up to more than 100%, because the sportsbook needs its cut.
+In sports betting, implied probabilities always add up to more than 100%, because the sportsbook takes a cut.
+Two NFL point spreads at -110 add up to about 104.76% — so sportsbooks over the long run will keep about 4.76% of all money wagered.

-By making it a three-way market, the sportsbook removes the tie as a way for you to get your money back, which doesn’t sound like a huge deal, but will cost you about $5 more for every $100 wagered in the long run.
+By making it a three-way market, the sportsbook removes the tie as a way for you to get your money back, which doesn’t sound like a huge deal, but will cost you about $4.30 more for every $100 wagered in the long run.
+(5.56% hold vs. 9.84% hold).